Wet Electrostatic Precipitators (WESPs)

 Monroe Wet ESP Design

-Monroe Environmental Wet ESP systems are designed to meet the most stringent PM2.5, opacity, and condensable particulate regulations.
+Monroe Environmental Wet Electrostatic Precipitator systems are designed to meet the most stringent PM2.5, opacity, and condensable particulate regulations.

 The high intensity corona provides particle charging fields that are two to three times stronger than those of conventional precipitators – resulting in higher particulate charges, higher migration velocities, and smaller precipitator size.